“If a child can’t learn the way we teach, maybe we should teach the way they learn.” – Ignacio Estrada.

 Visual learners

 For the 65% of us who like visual information, digital humans are already adept at using on-screen visuals to explain a concept or give step-by-step instructions.
-For examples of using on-screen visual experiences in the modern eCommerce setting, our UI expert and Experience Designer, Kartika, has unpacked the scenario in a similar blog post below.
+For examples of using on-screen visual experiences in the modern eCommerce setting, our UI expert and Experience Designer, Kartika, has unpacked the scenario in a similar blog post here.

 Auditory learners

-Meanwhile, studies show older people love digital humans because they don’t have to read or write into tiny boxes on their phones.
+In fact, studies show older people love digital humans because they don’t have to read or write into tiny boxes on their phones.

 Reading/writing learners